mschordan/agaconv/doc/agaconv.1.md

 best frame rate if the width of a video is a multiple of 64, because this enables the 64 bit graphics access of the Amiga AGA architecture.

+\--height auto|NUMBER
+: With 'auto' the height of the video is derived from the input video's aspect ratio.
+Otherwise the absolute value NUMBER is used.

 \--frequency NUMBER
 : Set audio frequency.
 The Audio frequency determines how many bytes per second are used for the audio data of the video.
 The higher the frequency, the better